daveswaves/elixir_systems/README.md

 ## View Orders

+Displays orders that require processing in our system.
+These come from different platforms:

+* Amazon
+* Ebay
+* Elixir Website
+* onBuy

+The channels are only relevant to Ebay.
+We currently have 3 different Ebay accounts: Elixir, Floorworld & Prosalt.
+So the `Channel` column value displays which Ebay account the order is from.
+All non Ebay orders are automatically assigned a value of 'Elixir'.

 ![Image of View Orders](docs/imgs/view_orders.png)

 Orders with a message, display an envelope icon (mouseover displays the message).
 Several operations relevant to an order can be selected by hovering over the `Actions` button: